 Bio

 Hi there!
-My name is Graham Jensen, and I’m an Assistant Director and Digital Humanities Research Lead in the Electronic Textual Cultures Lab (ETCL) at the University of Victoria (UVic).
-I have also worked in the ETCL as a Mitacs Accelerate Industrial Postdoctoral Fellow in Open, Collaborative Scholarship (Arts & Humanities) and Implementing New Knowledge Environments (INKE) Postdoctoral Fellow in Open Social Scholarship.
-Previously at UVic, I was a Limited Term Assistant Professor and SSHRC Postdoctoral Fellow in the Department of English and an Associate Fellow in the Centre for Studies in Religion and Society.
+My name is Graham Jensen, and I’m a Research Officer with the Digital Research Alliance of Canada.
+Previously, I was an Assistant Director and Digital Humanities Research Lead in the Electronic Textual Cultures Lab (ETCL) at the University of Victoria (UVic).
+At UVic, I also worked as a Mitacs Accelerate Industrial Postdoctoral Fellow in Open, Collaborative Scholarship (Arts & Humanities) and Implementing New Knowledge Environments (INKE) Postdoctoral Fellow in Open Social Scholarship, as well as a Limited Term Assistant Professor and SSHRC Postdoctoral Fellow in the Department of English.
 In 2021, I was a finalist for the SSHRC Impact Talent Award, which recognizes “the most accomplished social sciences and humanities researchers in Canada.”
 But I’d like to think I haven’t peaked yet.

-My research interests include twentieth and twenty-first-century literatures in Canada, literary modernism, literature and religion, and digital humanities (with more specific interests in such topics as religious and cultural pluralization, unorthodox forms of religious expression in literature, “late” modernisms, cross-border influences between Canada and the US, periodical studies and little-magazine manifestos, epiphanies, poetry about poetry, the Künstlerroman tradition, alcohol in modernist fiction, digital critical archives, digital research infrastructure, and digital humanities publishing and pedagogy, digital research infrastructure, and much more).
+My research interests span twentieth and twenty-first-century literatures in Canada, literary modernism, literature and religion, digital humanities, and open scholarship (with more specific interests in such topics as digital critical archives, digital research infrastructure, knowledge diversity, digital humanities publishing and pedagogy, research data management, community engagement, religious and cultural pluralization, unorthodox forms of religious expression in literature, “late” modernisms, cross-border influences between Canada and the US, periodical studies and little-magazine manifestos, epiphanies, poetry about poetry, the Künstlerroman tradition, alcohol in modernist fiction, and much more).
+My most recent scholarship—on digital platforms, knowledge commons, multilingualism and language diversity in digital research infrastructure, and the preservation of knowledge in the humanities and social sciences—has been featured in venues such as Digital Humanities Quarterly and the Journal of Electronic Publishing.

 I am also the author of Unorthodox Modernisms: Varieties of Religious Expression in Twentieth-Century Canadian Poetry (under advance contract with University of Toronto Press).
 This scholarly monograph is a revised version of my dissertation, “Canadian Modernist Poetry and the Rise of Personal Religions,” which was the recipient of the Dalhousie Doctoral Thesis Award and Malcolm Ross Thesis Award.
 It examined the notion of “personal religion”—advanced most memorably by American philosopher and psychologist William James—in relation to the mid-twentieth century poetry and unpublished writings of four major Canadian poets: E.J.
 Pratt, Margaret Avison, Louis Dudek, and P.K.
 Page.
 Some of my findings from this study were published in Further Directions in William James and Literary Studies and University of Toronto Quarterly.
 My research has also appeared in The Edinburgh Companion to Modernism, Myth and Religion, Canadian Digital Humanities, Interdisciplinary Digital Engagement in Arts & Humanities, Pop!
 Public.
 Open.
 Participatory, English Studies in Canada, Canadian Poetry: Studies, Documents, Reviews, the Routledge Encyclopedia of Modernism, Eludamos: Journal for Computer Game Culture, and other venues.
 I am also working on a critical edition of Louis Dudek’s multi-volume long poem Continuation (under advance contract with University of Ottawa Press).